kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

   - automatic decryption of the file when Kuzzle starts,
   - exposing the secrets in the context of plugins.

-Thus, the only secret that it is necessary to communicate to the rest of his team is the encryption password of this file.
+Thus, the only secret that it is necessary to communicate to the rest of a team is the encryption password for this file.

 ## Secrets file format

 The secrets file is in JSON format.
-Each string value will be encrypted but the key names will remain the same.
+String values are encrypted but the key names remain the same.

 ```js
 /* config/secrets.json */